esa/pagmo/doc/sphinx/tutorials/multi_objective_transformation.rst

    In [2]: pop_size = 280
    In [3]: n_gen = 500

-Then we create the problem, the meta-problem and the algorithm.
+Then the problem, the meta-problem (using the first methodology OBJ_CSTRS) and the algorithm are created.

 .. code-block:: python